By Anke Zimmermann, ND

 As some of you know our own top public health official, Dr. Bonnie Henry, has gone on record in recent weeks to malign homeopathy, calling it a 'belief system' and at the same time expressing 'grave concerns's about the safety of homeopathy.

-As a result of this widely publicized media attack on homeopathy and alternative healing therapies, letters of complaint have been sent to BC's Minister of Health, Adrian Dix and to the MLAs and Premier of BC.
+As a result of this widely publicized media attack on homeopathy and alternative healing therapies, several official letters of complaint have been sent to BC's Minister of Health, Adrian Dix and to the MLAs and Premier of BC.

 Please feel free to borrow information from these letters and use them as a template if you wish to register your own complaint with the BC Ministry of Health against the actions taken by our Provincial Health Officer that serve to restrict our rights and options to make our own informed medical decisions.